 What many people don’t realize is that “succession” isn’t just an above-ground phenomenon occurring in plants.
 In fact, what’s happening below the soil surface is equally or more important than what you can see with your eyes above the soil surface.

 Annual, weedy plants tend to prefer bacterially-dominated soils with far less fungi than you’d find in a forest soil.
-That’s why/how annual plants are the first ones to grow on the soil surface of disrupted ecosystems: they’re the “scabs” of the plant world.
-We sometimes refer to these early colonizing plants as ‘Pioneer Plants’.
+That’s why/how annual plants are the first ones to grow on the soil surface of disrupted ecosystems… They’re the “scabs” of the plant world.

 That’s also why our farms that grow only annual plants have a fungal to bacterial biomass ratio of about 1:1 (the same as a grassland ecosystem).
 Conversely, a deciduous forest (hardwoods) will have a 5:1 – 10:1 ratio, and a coniferous forest (softwoods) will have a fungi-bacteria soil biomass ratio between 100:1 – 1000:1.